blolol/minecraft-mod-packs/packs/terraperkacraft/README.md

 ### Tips and tricks

-* You can switch to borderless window mode in Main Menu > Options > Video Settings > General, and cycle Fullscreen Mode until it says "Borderless".
+* **Borderless fullscreen:** You can switch to borderless fullscreen window mode in Main Menu > Options > Video Settings > General, and cycle Fullscreen Mode until it says "Borderless".
-* To toggle [Jade](https://modrinth.com/mod/jade)'s HUD at the top of your screen that displays details of what you're looking at in the world, press <kbd>1</kbd> on your keypad with the default key binds.
+* **Jade:** To toggle [Jade](https://modrinth.com/mod/jade)'s HUD at the top of your screen that displays details of what you're looking at in the world, press <kbd>1</kbd> on your keypad with the default key binds.
 To customize Jade's settings, go to Main Menu > Mods > Jade > Config.
-* You can filter [Just Enough Items](https://modrinth.com/mod/jei)' item list by mod name.
+* **Recipe viewer:** You can filter [Just Enough Items](https://modrinth.com/mod/jei)' item list by mod name.
 Open your inventory screen, press <kbd>^F</kbd> (or <kbd>⌘F</kbd> on a Mac) to focus the search input, and enter `@terra`, or any other fragment of a mod name prefixed with `@`, to filter the list of blocks and items to ones added by that mod.
 More advanced features are documented on [the mod's Modrinth page](https://modrinth.com/mod/jei).
+* **Maps:** You decide what level of navigation difficulty you find most enjoyable.
+You can play without any maps at all (the default), use the end-game [atlas](https://www.curseforge.com/minecraft/mc-mods/map-atlases-forge) recipe provided by [TFCivilization Atlases](https://modrinth.com/mod/tfcivilization-atlases) for an immersive mapping experience, or enable [Xaero's Minimap](https://modrinth.com/mod/xaeros-minimap) and/or [Xaero's World Map](https://modrinth.com/mod/xaeros-world-map) in Options > Controls > Key Binds.
+It's up to you!
 * For tips about TerraFirmaCraft gameplay, check out [its Borkpaedia article](https://wiki.blolol.com/TerraPerkaCraft).

 ## Mods